 Faith Communities Today is a series of ongoing research surveys and practical reports about congregational life, conducted and published by the Cooperative Congregational Studies Partnership, a multi-faith group of religious researchers and faith leaders.

-The research partnership includes members from 25+ different faith groups, working in conjunction with Hartford Institute for Religion Research at Hartford Seminary.
+The research partnership includes members from 25+ different faith groups, working in conjunction with Hartford Institute for Religion Research at Hartford International University.
 Our first national benchmark study was issued in 2000.
 Subsequent reports include national studies in 2005, 2008, 2010 and 2015.
 Our latest research conducted in 2020 received responses from 15,278 congregations representing at least 80 denominations across 4 faith traditions.

 Membership in the Cooperative Congregational Studies Partnership is open to religious organizations and denominational agencies that share an interest in: